Care interventions during fever

 If fever is accompanied by vomiting and diarrhea, give the patient oral rehydration fluid (ORF).
 The taste is milder, when cool.
 If a child will not sip it from a glass, it can be given with a straw, a spoon or syringe by a few millilitres at a time.
 ORF contains a sufficient amount of minerals (sodium, potassium, chlorine, citrate) and sugar (glucose).

 Nutrition: It is not a problem if the child's appetite is poor for a few days.

 We recommend a low-fat, high-carbohydrate diet by bites, as much as your child requests.

 Rice, millet, bite size pieces of steamed vegetables, fruits.
 Preferably in the morning when the fever is lower.

 Children regain the lost kilograms quickly after the fever has passed and gain even more strength.

 3) Keeping calm and connected = providing comfort

-For fuller healing, special care should be taken to ensure a calm and peaceful atmosphere around the patient.
-It should be free of electronic devices (TV, computer, smartphone…).
+For more complete healing, special care should be taken to ensure a calm and peaceful atmosphere around the patient.
+It should be free of electronic devices (TV, computer, smartphone, etc.).
 They catch the kids' attention, but are only seemingly relaxing.
-The flood of information also needs to be processed, which also means additional internal work.
+The flood of information also needs to be processed, which means additional internal work.

 Many consider feverish conditions an opportunity to develop a loving and supportive relationship (78-81).
-It’s "a little break".
+It’s "a little break" from the often too busy everyday life.
 The febrile period is a "special occasion" in which it is worth engaging more intimately with the child.

 Sometimes, for example, autistic children are strikingly more communicative and empathetic during fever (99, 100).